G-Core/product-documentation/documentation/waap/waap-policies/anti-automation-and-bot-protection.md

    --2--Automated clients: "automated-clients"
    --2--Headless browsers: "headless-browsers"
    --2--Anti-scraping: "anti-scraping"
-pageTitle: Set up Anti-automation and bot protection WAAP policy group for your domain | Gcore
+pageTitle: Set up anti-automation and bot protection WAAP policy group for your domain | Gcore
-pageDescription: Learn how to enable and customize Anti-automation and bot protection policy.
+pageDescription: Learn how to enable and customize anti-automation and bot protection policy.
 ---
 # Anti-automation and bot protection